Nelztacy/Java-mvn-app2/README.md

-# mvn-hello-world-web-app
+# web-app
-A simple portfolio to showcase a working pipeline created using maven-archetype-webapp
+A demo portfolio to showcase a working pipeline created using maven-archetype-webapp

 ## Dependancies
 * git